aar0np/weather-app/README.md

  - **ASTRA_DB_ID** - The identifier of the database.
  - **ASTRA_DB_APP_TOKEN** - The token obtained from Astra DB.

-In a Mac/Linux environment, the environment varaibles can be set like this (example):
+In a Mac/Linux environment, the environment varaibles can be set from a terminal like this (example):

 ```
 export ASTRA_DB_KEYSPACE=weatherapp